-- 1) To provide satisfactory and timely reports to the American Church's Mission Board and accept directions for improvement. - 2) To consult the American Church's Mission Director on matters concerning any visiting faculty, lecturers, teachers, presenters, or professors coming from the American Church. - 3) To develop courses pertaining to the Scriptural teaching related to worship and doctrine in consultation with the American Church's theological scholars under the guidance of the Mission Board.
+1) To provide satisfactory and timely reports to the American Church's mission board and accept directions for improvement.

+- To consult the American Church's mission director on matters concerning any visiting faculty, lecturers, teachers, presenters, or professors coming from the American Church. - 3) Courses pertaining to the Scriptural teaching related to worship and doctrine to be developed in consultation with the American Church's theological scholars under the guidance of the mission board.